-Big White hiking trails are open July 1 through until Labour Day Monday.
+Big White hiking trails are open July 1 through to Labour Day Monday.
 Enjoy fresh mountain air and breathtaking views as you reconnect with nature.
 The main walking trail starts at the Big White village and over to Rhonda Lake, It then loops back to the village.
 Grab a trail map before you leave and follow the Inukshuks from the trailhead which mark the route.

 Phoenix Mountain is a hub of activity year round.
 The trails are very popular and are used by hikers, bikers and motorized vehicles.
 The trails are located between Grand Forks and Greenwood.
 Grand Forks has created a web page dedicated to area trails.

 Baldy Mountain Resort is located on the edge of Boundary Country next to the South Okanagan.
 Mt.
 Baldy has some great cross country trails that can be hiked in the warmer months.
 There are marked snowshoe trails and numerous hiking loops at and near the resort.
 Several of the trails created for the 1995 BC Winter Games are perfect for hiking in the warmer months.

 Bring your camera in the spring and summer for meadows bursting with wildflowers.
 Also, just off the access road to Mount Baldy, is a short (0.4km/0.2mi stroll) to the balancing rock.

 Boundary Country is cowboy country where some of the best views you can have are from high in the saddle!
 Riding English, Western, or bareback is a year round sport.
 Boundary Country has plenty of working ranches that offer guided trail rides along The Great Trail (formerly the Trans Canada Trail) and KVR.
 You’ll ride across rolling ranges of native bunchgrass, through wildflower-strewn meadows, and along the shores of the Kettle River.